 With experience this happens automatically, you learn to trust yourself and your intuition, with the final result being only in your head at this stage.

-The color of clothes, color temperature of the light source, color spots in the background are no longer of importance to you.
-You continue to pay attention to the background, given how it interacts with the scene centre.
+The color of clothes, the color temperature of the light source, color spots in the background are no longer of importance to you.
+You continue to pay attention to the background, given how it interacts with the scene center.